BladeRunnerJS/topiarist/README.md

 The specification is [here](https://github.com/BladeRunnerJS/topiarist/tree/gh-pages/spec).
 Actual js file is at <https://github.com/BladeRunnerJS/topiarist/blob/gh-pages/lib/topiarist.js>.

+You can also read the [introductory blog post](http://bladerunnerjs.org/blog/topiarist/).

 This page has the library loaded so you can experiment by opening up a console.